Unravelling the complexity of vulnerability, risk and resilience in flood hazard systems

 Flood inundation modelling is a key research tradition at the Bristol School of Geographical Sciences, but it is increasingly clear that problems in flood risk, such as those linked to the systematic complexity of flood vulnerability in urban areas, cannot be solved by scientists alone and that there is need to bring together interdisciplinary teams of scientists, social scientists and engineers.
 The first step in addressing this problem was to framework and develop a model which would quantify these problems and provide a means by which the inter-disciplinary hypotheses arising from these problems could be tested.

 Developing these new insights is an important milestone in analysing the problems presented by the complexity of flood hazard scenarios, primarily owing to the questions which arise from them.
-This having been officially recognised with the project receiving the commendation of international experts and the best poster award at the inter-disciplinary ESSA Social Simulation conference held in Stockholm during August 2018.
+This having been officially recognised with the project receiving the commendation of international experts and the best poster award at the inter-disciplinary ESSA Social Simulation conference held in Stockholm during August 2018, in addition to the project outcomes being represented in several academic publications for journals of international repute..

 How it helps